Freeness and equivariant stable homotopy

 where \(V\) is a [virtual] \(H\)-representation.
-Algebraic constructions like the norm automatically build in this more general kind of \(\RO(G)\)-grading, considering instead objects graded on pairs consisting of a subgroup \(H\) and a virtual representation of \(H\).
-A more coordinate free version is given by considering Thom spectra of virtual bundles over finite \(G\)-sets.
-A particular model of this is the restriction of work of Angeltveit--Bohmann to incomplete Tambara functors or Mackey functors \cite{AngeltveitBohmann}.
+Algebraic constructions like the norm automatically build in this more general kind of \(\RO\)-grading, considering instead objects graded on pairs consisting of a subgroup \(H\) and a virtual representation of \(H\).
+A more coordinate free version is given by considering Thom spectra of virtual bundles over finite \(G\)-sets; a particular model of this is the work of Angeltveit--Bohmann \cite{AngeltveitBohmann}.

 \begin{definition}[{\cite[Definition 2.7]{HHRkH}}] If \(T\) is a finite \(G\)-set and \(V\) is an equivariant virtual bundle over \(T\), then let \(M(V)\) be the Thom spectrum of \(V\) and

 \end{definition}